 - Staff who have reported and logged long-term (over four weeks’) absence due to self-isolation on MyHR and via the staff health mailbox as a result of a potential Coronavirus infection.

 If you believe that you fall within one of these categories and wish to carry over more than five days’ annual leave, please raise this with your line manager in the first instance and indicate how many days of your outstanding annual leave you wish to carry over.
 In the case of sickness absence or self-isolation, the number of days carry over may not exceed the number of days’ reported absence.
-Carry over will be subject to approval by the Faculty Operating Officer, Chief Operating Officer (SMD) or Chief Governance Officer and University Secretary (for all professional services and technician posts).
+Carry over will be subject to approval by the President and Principal (for all academic and research posts) or the Chief Governance Officer and University Secretary (for all professional services and technician posts).